ScilifelabDataCentre/Anubis/anubis/documentation.md

 ### Reviewer privileges

 - The reviewer may view all proposals in the call.
-- The reviewer can edit her review instance.
+- The reviewer can edit her review instances.
 - The reviewers cannot create or delete review instances.
-- The chair, if any, of a call may create review instances, if so set by the admin.
+- The chair, if any, of a call may create review instances, if so set by the admin or call creator.
-- The chair, if any, may view all reviews, if so set by the admin.
+- The chair, if any, may view all reviews, if so set by the admin or call creator.
-- A reviewer may view finalized reviews by other reviewers only if the admin allows it for the call.
+- A reviewer may view finalized reviews by other reviewers only if the admin or call creator allows it for the call.

 ## Instructions for staff